Extensible Skills Specification

 !`s="<skill-name>"; for d in .specweave/skill-memories .claude/skill-memories "$HOME/.claude/skill-memories"; do p="$d/$s.md"; [ -f "$p" ] && awk '/^## Learnings$/{ok=1;next}/^## /{ok=0}ok' "$p" && break; done 2>/dev/null; true`

-DCI commands MUST end with 2>/dev/null; true to ensure:
+DCI commands (for non-skill-memories use cases) MUST end with 2>/dev/null; true to ensure:

-- The skill loads normally if memory files do not exist
+- The skill loads normally if the referenced files or scripts do not exist

 - Shell errors do not prevent skill execution